Monday of Week 33 of Ordinary Time – Gospel

 In addition, the first story of a rich man is followed by the third prediction of Jesus’ suffering, death and resurrection, after which, says Luke, the disciples did not understand what Jesus was talking about:

-They understood nothing about all these things; in fact, what he said was hidden from them, and they did not grasp what was said.
+But they understood nothing about all these things; in fact, what he said was hidden from them, and they did not grasp what was said.
 (Luke 18:34)

 As the story opens, we are told that Jesus was approaching Jericho.
 Jericho was already a very ancient city, located about 8 km west of the River Jordan and about 25 km north-east of Jerusalem.
 In Jesus’ time, the Jericho of the Old Testament was largely abandoned, but a new city, south of the old one, had been built by Herod the Great.
 It was the last main stop for Jesus before arriving in Jerusalem.

 In Mark’s version, Jesus is leaving Jericho, but here Luke has Jesus approaching the city.
 Mark has Jesus leaving Jericho on the way to Jerusalem and his passion, and the blind man becomes his follower.
-Luke has Jesus going into and through Jericho on the way to Jerusalem because he wants to bring in Zacchaeus (a man whose eyes are opened by Jesus), a story not mentioned by either Mark or Matthew.
+Luke has Jesus going into and through Jericho on the way to Jerusalem because he wants to bring in Zacchaeus (a rich man whose eyes are opened by Jesus), a story not mentioned by either Mark or Matthew.

 The story begins with a blind man sitting beside the road begging (in Matthew’s account, there are actually two blind men, see Matt 20:29-34).
 As we have mentioned before, the ‘road’ is the Way to Jerusalem on which all of Jesus’ disciples must walk together with him.
 When the beggar hears that Jesus is passing by he begins to call out in a loud voice: